sigoden/apitest/docs/type.md

 # Type

-@type tell aptest only checks type of value other than value.
+@type tells aptest only checks type of value other than value.

 ```js
 {